Articles of Incorporation

 - Worker dispatch services, employment placement services, and research, counseling and training for vocational aptitude and capacity development

-- Money lending, brokering and underwriting of loans, credit card handling, financial instruments business, bank agency services and other financial services
+- Money lending, brokering and underwriting of loans, credit card handling, financial instruments business, bank agency services, electronic payment agency services, financial instruments intermediary services, and other financial services

 - Issuance, sales, management, operation of e-payment systems for e-money, other e-currencies, and other means of pre-payment and fund transfer operations

-- Investment in relation to various businesses and the businesses related to company mergers, business alliances, transfer of businesses and securities, mediation and conciliation
+- Investment in relation to various businesses, including the following (a) and (b), and the businesses related to company mergers, business alliances, and acquisition, transfer, mediation and conciliation of businesses, securities, and monetary claims

 - Operations related to damage insurance agency and life insurance solicitation